-In October 2022, Council was provided with the finalised Heritage report.
-The Heritage Report has considered the history of the properties, historical development of the area and physical evidence.
-In addition, an Assessment of Significance was undertaken in accordance with the Australia ICOMOS Burra Charter 2013 and NSW Heritage publication Conservation Areas: Guidelines for Managing Change in Heritage for Conservation Areas for Parraween Street.
+The Heritage Assessment Report of October 2022 considered the history of the properties, historical development of the area and physical evidence.
+An Assessment of Significance was undertaken in accordance with the Australia ICOMOS Burra Charter 2013 and NSW Heritage publication Conservation Areas: Guidelines for Managing Change in Heritage for Conservation Areas for Parraween Street.
 The report made the following key recommendations:

-- That the dwellings at Nos.
-50, 52, 54 and 56 Parraween Street, Cremorne warrant listing as local heritage items, either individually or as a group, under Schedule 5 of the North Sydney Local Environmental Plan 2013. - That the dwellings at Nos.
-70 and 72 Parraween Street, Cremorne warrant listing as local heritage items, under Schedule 5 of the North Sydney Local Environmental Plan 2013. - That the dwellings at Nos.
-78 and 80 Parraween Street, Cremorne warrant listing as local heritage items, under Schedule 5 of the North Sydney Local Environmental Plan 2013. - That further research be undertaken into the history of the Harbutt Brothers and in particular the work of Helier Harbutt, including identifying the location of surviving examples of his earl 20th century developments, in the context of potential heritage dwellings at Nos.
-82-88 Parraween Street, Cremorne.
+- that the dwellings at 50, 52, 54, and 56 Parraween Street Cremorne warrant listing as local heritage items, either individually or as a group, under Schedule 5 of the North Sydney Local Environmental Plan 2013; - that the dwellings at 70 and 72 Parraween Street Cremorne warrant listing as local heritage items, under Schedule 5 of the North Sydney Local Environmental Plan 2013; - that the dwellings at 78 and 80 Parraween Street, Cremorne warrant listing as local heritage items, under Schedule 5 of the North Sydney Local Environmental Plan 2013; and - that further research be undertaken into the history of the Harbutt Brothers and in particular the work of Helier Harbutt, including identifying the location of surviving examples of his earl 20th century developments, in the context of potential heritage dwellings at 82 88 Parraween Street Cremorne.

-6.2.2 Addendum Heritage Assessment Report, March 2023
+Addendum Heritage Assessment Report, March 2023

-An Addendum Heritage Assessment Report was completed in March 2023, following an internal inspection of all properties which were the subject of the IHOs and further research into the history of the Harbutt Brothers.
+An Addendum Heritage Assessment Report was completed in March 2023, following an internal inspection of all properties (except for 86 Parraween Street) which were the subject of the IHOs.